warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 ### Milestone #3:
 [M3 project page](https://github.com/warrior-ride-buddies/warrior-ride-buddies/projects/3)

+For this milestone, our teammates dedicated around 2 weeks.
+In this time we:
+* Improved the user's profile functionality by
+  * Implementing a way to upload personal photos
+  * Not requiring the user to input the make of their car
+  * Created a scheduling form
+* Updated the messaging feature to allow for group chatting
+* Implemented the map pins to have functionality.
+* Created the report functionality.
+* Added more automated testing features to make sure our site ran correctly.
+* Got community feedback on our site.

 ## Developer Guide
 This section provides information of interest to Meteor developers wishing to use this code base to expand upon.